HaraldKangSchroeder/DigitalInformationAdministrator/WeatherService/README.md

    4. `LOCATION_LON` : Longitual coordinates of your location
 3. Execute `docker-compose build` to build the weatherservice
 4. Execute `docker-compose up -d` to run the weatherservice in detached mode
 5. The tasksmanager should run now on port 9000.
-If you want to change the port, you need to modify the docker-compose.yml respectively.
+If you want to change the port, you need to modify docker-compose.yml respectively.